mishal23/mishal23.github.io/src/posts/no-cost-emi/index.md

 blog: true
 ---

 I recently had to make a booking and there was discount applicable on choosing the No Cost EMI option by paying through credit card, and to avail the discount I chose the option.
-I tried searching a lot on the details if there's any hidden cost associated by using No Cost EMI, and didn't find anything concrete.
+I tried searching on the details if there's any hidden cost associated by using No Cost EMI but didn't find anything concrete.

-But once I had availed the No Cost EMI, I figured out all the charges associated with it, so penning it down here for anyone who would face the same dilemma.
+Once I availed the No Cost EMI, I figured out all the charges associated with it, so penning it down here for anyone who would face the same questions.

 ## Breakdown of a No Cost EMI transaction